 The Facts You Should Know about Arrest Records?

-An arrest is defined as a seizure or forcible restraint, an exercise of the power to deprive a person of his or her liberty, or the taking or keeping of a person in custody by legal authority, especially, in response to a criminal charge.
+An arrest is defined as a seizure or forcible restraint or the taking or keeping of a person in custody by legal authority, especially, in response to a criminal charge.
 You will have an arrest record anytime you have been taken into police custody, whether you committed the crime or not.

 Arrest Records are accessible by law enforcement agencies and can be referenced across state lines.
-If a police officer pulls you over for a routine traffic stop, the officer will most likely run a background profile and know that you have a been arrested in another state or have any outstanding warrants against you.
-Violations such as traffic infractions, misdemeanors, battery, child support and criminal offences are all accessible.
+If a police officer pulls you over for a routine traffic stop, the officer will most likely run a background profile and know that you have been arrested in another state or have any outstanding warrants against you.
+Violations such as traffic infractions, active warrants, child support warrants and criminal offenses are all accessible to any law enforcement agency.

 Do I Need a Lawyer if I